-In the second quarter of 2023, office vacancy in Canada continued to rise as tenants continued to adjust their office space requirements.
-Calgary and Halifax were the only two markets that had contracting vacancy.
-There continues to be a growing vacancy rate differential between downtown and suburban markets, with the suburban vacancy rate 180 basis points lower than downtown.
-Suburban class A office experienced the strongest rental growth with rents increasing 7.8% since the first quarter of 2020.
-The flight to quality continues as tenants remain focused on high quality, modernized spaces with a variety of amenities in optimal locations that reduce employee commute times.
+Office vacancy in Canada continues to rise as companies continue to develop their hybrid work models.
+Tenants remain focused on high quality, modernized spaces with a variety of amenities in optimal locations that reduce employee commute times.
 All of these factors are expected to entice employees back to physical office spaces.
-The REIT has incurred capital expenditures over the last year specifically geared towards tenant amenities including lounges, gyms and cafes and has continued this program in 2023.
-The majority of the REIT's properties are in near urban spaces with accessibility to transit, ample parking and numerous amenities.
+The REIT has incurred capital expenditures over the last few years specifically geared towards tenant amenities including lounges, gyms and cafés.
+The majority of the properties REIT's are in near urban spaces with accessibility to transit, ample parking and numerous amenities.
 Management continues to support the REIT's tenants through various initiatives so their employees find benefit in being back in the office environment.